Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Substance Abuse Counselor Jobs in Wilmington, Dover, and Throughout Delaware

-Substance abuse counselors jobs are plentiful in settings like community clinics, hospitals, and rehabilitation facilities throughout Delaware.
+Substance abuse counselor jobs are plentiful in settings like community clinics, hospitals, and rehabilitation facilities throughout Delaware.
 In Wilmington, facilities like Brandywine Counseling & Community Services offer comprehensive treatment programs, while Connections Community Support Programs in Dover provides both inpatient and outpatient care.
-Other notable facilities include:

 As a substance abuse counselor in Delaware, you’ll be at the forefront of helping individuals overcome addiction and contributing to healthier communities throughout the state.
+With the influx of settlement funding and the state’s commitment to expanding treatment services, employment opportunities are expected to grow significantly in the coming years.

-Substance Abuse Counselor Salary in Wilmington, Dover, and Throughout Delaware
+Substance Abuse Counselor Salary in Delaware

 Substance Abuse Counselor Degree Options in Delaware